-In terms of region, the global oxygen conservation devices market is segmented into America, Europe, Asia-Pacific, and the Middle East and Africa.
+The global oxygen conservation devices market is bifurcated into four regions: North America, Europe, Asia-Pacific, and LAMEA.

 North America is the most significant shareholder in the global oxygen conservation devices market and is expected to grow at a CAGR of 11.6% % during the forecast period.
 North America's oxygen conservation devices market analysis includes the U.S. and Canada.
 Due to the rapidly rising prevalence of chronic obstructive pulmonary disease and asthma, The Institute for Health Metrics and Evaluation estimates that 6.7% of all deaths reported in the United States occurred due to chronic respiratory diseases.
 By type of chronic respiratory disease, sex, and county, death rates from chronic respiratory diseases increased by 30% in the United States.
 Additionally, ongoing O2 therapy clinical trials and significant research and development spending are likely to support the expansion of the North American oxygen conservation devices market.
 The market share of oxygen conservation devices in North America will increase due to the rising prevalence of chronic respiratory diseases.
 Due to the rising number of oxygen therapy applications that have received FDA approval, including those for cancer, autism, diabetes, and other conditions, this region is expected to grow strongly throughout the forecast period.